microsoft/ODBC-Specification/ODBC 4.0.md

 Depending on the value of [SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR](#3731-sql_attr_type_exception_behavior), if the descriptor is changed for a column the driver may return `SQL_METADATA_CHANGED`.

-The application can set fields in the ARD/IRD directly or through SQLBindCol, but only for the current parameter.
+The application can set fields in the ARD/IRD directly or through SQLBindCol, but only for the current row.
 Any changes to the descriptor record persistent for future uses of that descriptor.

 Upon receiving `SQL_METADATA_CHANGED`, the application can call SQLNextColumn to determine the index of the column that has changed, get the current information for that column, and either adjust bindings as necessary or call SQLGetData or SQLGetHandle, as appropriate for the type of the column.